Havana Conference: Background

 In late October, Luciano traveled from Italy to Caracas, Venezuela, Mexico City, and finally Havana.
 Lansky greeted his old friend on his arrival in Cuba.
 Following Luciano's orders, Lansky had organized a conference in Havana the week of December 22 of crime bosses from all over the United States.
 Lansky quickly suggested that Luciano purchase a $150,000 interest in the Hotel Nacional, a plush casino and hotel owned by Lansky and his silent partner, Cuban president Fulgencio Batista y Zaldívar.
 Luciano agreed and the Havana Conference was set.

 In December 1946, the Havana Conference started as planned.
 To welcome Luciano back from exile and acknowledge his continued authority within the mob, all the conference invitees brought Luciano cash envelopes.
 These "Christmas Presents" totalled more than $200,000.
 At the first night dinner hosted by Lansky, Frank Costello, and Joe Adonis, Luciano was presented with the money.
 The official cover story for the Havana Conference was that the mobsters were attending a gala party with Frank Sinatra as the entertainment.
-Sinatra flew to Havana with Al Capone cousins, Charlie, Rocco, and Joseph Fischetti from Chicago.
+Sinatra flew to Havana with Al Capone's cousins, Charlie, Rocco, and Joseph Fischetti from Chicago.
 Joseph "Joe Fish" Fischetti, an old Sinatra acquaintance, acted as Sinatra's chaperone and bodyguard.
 Charlie and Rocco Fischetti delivered a suitcase containing $2 million to Luciano, his share of the U.S. rackets he still controlled.

 The most pressing items on the conference agenda were the leadership and authority within the New York mafia, the mob-controlled Havana casino interests, the narcotics operations, and the West Coast operations of Benjamin "Bugsy" Siegel, especially the new Flamingo Hotel and Casino in Las Vegas.
 Luciano, absent from the American underworld scene for several months, was especially concerned with the situation in New York.
 Boss Vito Genovese had returned to New York from exile in Italy and was not content with assuming a minor role in the organization.